BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

 Ignoring negative signs while dividing both sides of the equation leads to a mistake.
-Signs are important when working with the division property of equality.
+Signs are important when working with the division of property of equality.
 Pay attention to signs.
 If -2x = 8, dividing both sides by -2 gives x = -4.

 Mistake 5